 "Small Business Saturday... encourages consumers to support local businesses by shopping small.
 American Express launched this shopping holiday in 2010, at the height of the Great Recession, as a way of redirecting holiday shopping to local stores.
 A decade later, it’s observed in all 50 states, and in 2011, the Senate passed a resolution recognizing Small Business Saturday."

 St Nicholas Day is a Christian celebration based on the origins of Father Christmas.
 The holiday is celebrated in many countries throughout Europe, including France, Germany and Belgium, and provides a chance for your business to get super festive in early December.
 Especially if you have a big target audience in Europe, holding a sale or special event around this time could be a great warm up for Christmas.

-We hope we have given you some ideas and inspiration for your 2021 marketing calendar.
-Alongside the regular holidays and events in your planner, these events should give you some fresh and interesting new subject matter to create engaging emails with in 2021.
+We hope we have given you some ideas and inspiration for your 2023 email marketing calendar.
+Alongside the regular holidays and events in your planner, these events should give you some fresh and interesting new subject matter to create engaging emails with in 2023.

-Don’t forget to register your email address below to access our free resources for your 2021 marketing calendar.
+Don't forget to enter your email address to get our free resources for your 2023 email marketing calendar delivered straight to your inbox.
 The extensive email campaign planner and downloadable events calendar are both completely free and a great way for you to get your campaigns organised this year.